 - 1. Test the entire system for chlorine resistance.
 The dosers that are used for chlorine all look terrible in Honduras because of small chlorine leaks.
-Propose improve plumbing connections that will completely eliminate leaks and be easy to clean and maintain. - 2.
+Propose improved plumbing connections that will completely eliminate leaks and be easy to clean and maintain. - 2.
+Build a full scale prototype that uses all of the latest technologies including the long straight dosing tubes on a manifold. - 3.
 Add the calibration device that connects the float to the lever arms.
 The calibration device can adjust the distance between the lever and the float to set levers level at zero flow.

-- 3. Devise a method to generate labels for the lever arm using AutoCAD or some other method that can be automated and included with the design files (coordinate with the design team). - 4.
-Test and document the calibration method of a new LCDC so that it produces the design chemical dosages on both chemical feeds. - 5.
-Develop a method to generate labels for the LFOM. - 6.
+- 4. Devise a method to generate labels for the lever arm using AutoCAD or some other method that can be automated and included with the design files (coordinate with the design team). - 5.
+Test and document the calibration method of a new LCDC so that it produces the design chemical dosages on both chemical feeds. - 6.
 Evaluate best methods of distributing the LCDC technology.
 Should the LCDC be built by a small company and distributed globally, built by small companies in global regions, or built by local implementation partners?
 We are currently exploring the option of having the LCDC built by AguaClara Inc. - 7.
 Add branding to the LCDC.
-Include the logo and the website (AguaClara.
-Cornell.edu).
+Include the logo and the website (AguaClara.Cornell.edu).